erika-r/multithreaded_sleeping_barber/README.md

-# sleeping_barber
+# Sleeping Barber Implementation

-Three barbers taking unlimited amount of customers.
+This program simulates 3 barbers taking unlimited amount of customers using multithreaded programming